 3 Times When You Shouldn’t Refinance with a Private Student Refinance Loan

 Obviously, when interest rates are higher than what you currently have, you won’t want to refinance your private or federal student loans.
 But here are three other important scenarios when you don’t want to shop around for refinancing loans – at least not for all of your student loans.

 - (For private student loans) You have bad credit.
 You may have trouble finding a better rate than you already have when your credit is bad.
 Work on improving your credit and then think about refinancing your private student loans.
 However, if you can find a cosigner with good credit who’s willing to take responsibility for your debt if you don’t make payments, refinancing and making on-time payments with that cosigner can help you build your credit.
 Plus, some lenders (like U-fi From Nelnet) offer cosigner release after 24 on-time payments.

 - (For Direct loans) You work in the public service sector (government or nonprofit) and you plan to stay there.
 After you’ve made 120 payments toward your loan, you could qualify for federal loan forgiveness.
 (This could also apply if you’re a teacher in a low-income district, are or were in the military, or are a doctor or nurse in certain states.)
 Learn more at FSA’s Forgiveness, Cancellation, and Discharge

 - (For federal loans) Your federal loans are in a repayment plan based on your income (either one of the income-based repayment plans or pay-as-you-earn plans).
 These help you qualify for low or no payments while you’re earning less money.
 These highly flexible payment plans are options that are not available with private loans, so if you need this flexibility (or think you may), don’t refinance your federal student loans.
 Keep your options open with them.

 If you are thinking about refinancing your student loans, be smart about it.
-That’s what U-fi is here for.
-Get started with U-fi today.
+That’s what we are here for.
+Get started with U-fi From Nelnet today.